2022 Vintage and Single Quinta Vintage Ports

 Fonseca Guimaraens 2022 ****

-Tasted twice, very deep and opaque in colour; dense but still rather sullen on the nose with underlying ripeness; solid, still raw but expressive on the palate with spicy tannic superstructure, pepper and spice, leading to a big expansive finish with firm, linear tannins, mid-to-heavy weight, great balance, a really lovely wine that will last.
+Tasted three times: very deep and opaque in colour; dense but still rather sullen on the nose with underlying ripeness; solid, still raw but expressive on the palate with spicy tannic superstructure, pepper and spice, leading to a big expansive finish with firm, linear tannins, mid-to-heavy weight, quite solid with great balance, a really lovely wine that will last well.
 Drink from 2032 – 2050 plus.
 18

 Burmester, Quinta do Arnozelo 2022 ****